 Voltage and current settings during charging

-The full charge voltage of a 12V SLA battery is nominally around 13.1 and the full charge voltage of a 12.8V lithium battery is around 13.4.
+The full charge open-circuit voltage (OCV) of a 12V SLA battery is nominally 13.1 and the full charge OCV of a 12V lithium battery is around 13.6.
 A battery will only sustain damage if the charging voltage applied is significantly higher than the full charge voltage of the battery.

 Chargers are selected to match the capacity of the battery to be charged, since the current used during charging is based on the capacity rating of the battery.
 A lithium battery can be charged as fast as 1C, whereas a lead acid battery should be kept below 0.3C.
 This means a 10AH lithium battery can typically be charged at 10A while a 10AH lead acid battery can be charged at 3A.